SC says conditions of ‘fair trial, due process’ not met in Zulfikar Bhutto’s trial

 As the opinion was read out, the late Bhutto’s grandson, Bilawal Bhutto-Zardari — clad in a black shalwar kameez and dark blue jacket — solemnly stood alongside his lawyer Farooq H. Naek and Raza Rabbani, and could be seen wiping his face with a handkerchief.

 He later emerged from the courtroom with sunglasses on and briefly spoke to reporters.
-The PPP chairman called the court’s decision “historic”, adding that they were awaiting the detailed verdict.
+The PPP chairman called the court’s views “historic”, adding that they were awaiting the detailed opinion.

-He hoped that, 44 years later, the SC’s decision would allow Pakistan to progress, and that the “system” would finally be put on the right path.
+He hoped that, 44 years later, the SC’s opinion would allow Pakistan to progress, and that the “system” would finally be put on the right path.

 “The stain of this decision made it difficult for the people of Pakistan to have faith in the court, and get justice from this court, especially if someone like the prime minister did not get justice,” Bilawal said.
 He thanked the judges and amici curiae for hearing and fighting the case.